charlyknz/RD-master/README.md

 # Master repository
-R code for the analyses in "Species interactions determine the importance of response diversity for community stability to pulse disturbances" https://doi.org/10.22541/au.174498373.31851247/v1
+R code for the analyses in "Species interactions determine the importance of response diversity for community stability to pulse disturbances" in Ecology Letters (2025)

 ## Submodules